 This parent-child table with attendant properties has to get converted into XML.
 How?
 As the screenshot of Marketplace download states, through functions.
 Here are a subset:

-Note that these are not the functions that the XF Excel add-in functions.
+Note that these are not the functions from the XF Excel add-in.
 That’s a different subject and (one day) a different post.

 Assuming I can figure it out, in the next (or two or so) blog posts I’m going to try a quick-and-dirty addition to these formula functions to help with a different part of metadata management.
 I hope.

 In the case of Total Geography in the relationship section this (plus a whole lot more off to the right aka columns A through N with a few skipped in the middle) content and the GetEntityRelationshipXML function:

 Manifests itself as this result in cell AU17: